Substance Abuse and Addiction Treatment Resources in Bridgeport

 At residential treatment programs, patients stay in the facility full time as they take part in a multidisciplinary plan for treating the addiction.
 This typically starts with a supervised detox before the patient moves on to participate in the facility’s programs, which may include individual and group therapies and classes designed to help manage stress and prevent recurrence of use.
 Depending on the drug rehab center, the patient may take part in sports, yoga, nutritional planning and meditation.
 The goal of inpatient drug rehab is to give patients practical tools and techniques to deal with life’s stresses in a healthy manner.

 Partial Hospitalization Programs

 Partial hospitalization programs give patients more flexibility in the healing process.
 In these programs, patients do not spend all their time at drug treatment facilities.
 They most likely attend therapy and take classes during the day and go home at night.
 Patients in PHPs receive the same type of care as residential patients.

 Outpatient Treatment Programs

-Outpatient drug rehab in Bridgeport, CT lets patients attend to responsibilities at home and work while participating in treatment options similar to those available in residential and partial hospitalization programs.
-Individuals enrolled in these programs receive services like therapy, social groups and other activities designed to help them maintain sobriety outside the clinic.
+Outpatient drug rehab lets patients attend to responsibilities at home and work while participating in treatment options similar to those available in residential and partial hospitalization programs.
+Individuals enrolled in these programs receive services like therapy, social groups and other activities designed to help them maintain their substance-free lifestyle outside the clinic.

-Recovery requires a commitment to achieving and maintaining sobriety, and the drug and alcohol treatment Bridgeport program you choose is an important part of the process.
-You need to carefully evaluate each drug and alcohol rehab in Bridgeport, Connecticut, noting the strengths and weaknesses of the programs they offer.
-Take your time and select the one that best fits your lifestyle and sobriety goals.
+Recovery requires a commitment to achieving and maintaining a substance-free life, and the drug and alcohol treatment program you choose is an important part of the process.
+You need to carefully evaluate each drug and alcohol rehab program, noting the strengths and weaknesses of the programs they offer.
+Take your time, and select the one that best fits your lifestyle and substance-free goals.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.